EddyH85/linux_system_mgmt/README.md

 This is unified Ansible Role to centrally manage some Linux system settings, for open(SUSE), Red Hat/ CentOS and Debian based Distris on Bare-Metal, Vmware vSphere, IBM PowerVM or Cloud Managed Installation.

-This role is suitable for system rollout, managed systems with ansible and verify some Settings or change it.
+This role is suitable for system rollout, managed systems with ansible to verify some Settings and/or change it.

 The following settings are managed with it:
 - Linux Kernel Settings